Company holiday parties are back -- but with some restraint

 Still, not everyone is ready to party like it’s 2019.

-Many parties will be more intimate, as companies try to accommodate workers that are increasingly remote and far-flung.
+Many parties will be more intimate, as companies try to accommodate workers who are increasingly remote and far-flung.
 Some businesses are opting for spas, juggling shows and even private movie theater showings to lure out employees who have relished working from home.
-And a few are sticking to bonuses or extra time off they have offered instead of parties during the pandemic.
+And a few are sticking to the bonuses or extra time off that they offered instead of parties during the pandemic.

 Cari Snavely’s team of 20 opted for an afternoon of pickleball when her Boston-based software company gave them a budget to decide on their own how to celebrate.